rizkythegreat/dgreat354/README.md

 - 👋 Hi, I’m @dgreat354
-- 👀 I’m interested in Mobile Apps Developer
+- 👀 I’m interested in Back End Developer
-- 🌱 I’m currently learning Flutter and React Native
+- 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking forward to collaborate with Mobile Apps Dev Team
 - 📫 How to reach me? you can dm me on instagram @rizky_rahmansalam
 - 🎓 I'm a student at STMIK AMIK RIAU